 As soon as we decide on a destination and dates, we look at their offers and the types of cars available.

-It is one of the highest rated comparison sites in the market.
+This is one of the highest customer-rated comparison sites on the market.

 See their current car rental offers in Lanzarote.